DDavidasd/Pixel-Platformer/README.md

 # Pixel-Platformer
 A complete 2D pixel-art platformer game independently developed from scratch using the Unity engine and C#.
-This project was my BSc Thesis, covering the entire lifecycle from concept art design to final testing.
+This project was my BSc thesis, covering the entire lifecycle from concept art design to final testing.

 **Game link:** https://github.com/DDavidasd/Pixel-Platformer/releases/tag/v1.0